🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 If you’ve been doing it during pregnancy that’s fine.
-I would not wax right before delivery if you haven’t been waxing during your pregnancy.
+I would not wax right before delivery if you haven’t been waxing lately.
 It’s just too risky that your body won’t react well and you’ll be in a LOT of pain.

 If you’re going for a C-section, we will shave the top part of your pubic region hair (just above your bikini line) before surgery.
 It’s part of our job and we would MUCH rather do it vs you hurting yourself doing it.

 Shaving after birth

 I would give yourself some time to heal a bit after delivery, and certainly, don’t shave in the vaginal area until your 6 weeks are up, just like vaginal rest.
 It would definitely increase your chance of infection before that area is totally healed-up.

 Ok, time for the big question… the one every whispers to me…